alan-turing-institute/data-safe-haven/docs/how_to_guides/project_management/identifying_stakeholders.md

-PLACEHOLDER
+# Guide for stakeholders

-guide for project managers on how to identify the key stakeholders in a project involving safe haven.
+PLACEHOLDER: guide for project managers on how to identify the key stakeholders in a project involving safe haven.
 E.g PI, Data controller etc